 Recent successful conferences have covered topics including crop protection and alleviating poverty, toxicogenomics, plant-derived natural products, plant signalling, wheat as a feedstock, bioplastics, virus vectors, insecticides, and events specially aimed at postgrads and postdocs.

-You can read our Chairman’s message to learn more about the Group and we are always pleased to receive suggestions for new conferences and other activities via our Forum.
+You can read our Chairman’s message to learn more about the Group.

 The Group now has its own Facebook group, which you are welcome to join.